nEXam-App/nEXam-doc/Use_Case_Specification/use_case_DeleteExam.md

     @postsession-feature:
     Scenario Outline: Delete Exam
         When the user clicks on an existig Exam
-        And the user clicks on the delete button
+        And the user clicks on the edit button
-        Then the exam will be deleted
+        And the user clicks in edit exam on the delete button Then the exam will be deleted

     @postsession-feature:
     Scenario: Leaving the Activity delete exam without deleting an exam